 Ever outsourced your marketing activity, only to be disappointed by the finished product?
 Or been frustrated when you ask your content marketing agency for another round of amends?
 In this article, we explore how to write a content marketing brief and why it’s so important.

-Quite simply, a content marketing brief ensures you get what you want from your agency or freelancer.
+Quite simply, a solid content marketing brief ensures you get what you want from your agency or freelancer.

 It doesn’t matter if you’re commissioning a three-year content marketing strategy, a tactical marketing plan, or a client case study video, a solid brief is essential.